jose-navarro/workflowmaker/README.md

 Once that your toolkit is implemented (including its formal definition using ToolkitEditor) proceed as stated in the previous section; use your own toolkit instead of the sample one.

-## WorkflowMaker at a glance ##

-### Target ###

-WorkflowMaker is a set of visual tools whose gool is making possible the visual design of workflows integrating self-developed console applications as well as the generation of the necessary scripts to run these workflows.

-Thanks to WorkflowMaker, there is o need to write a single line of code to design and execute your own workflows.

-### Features ###

-* Design of workflows by visually combining tasks implemented as console applications.
-* Visual connection of the inputs and outputs of said tasks.
-* Automatic generation of scripts to execute the workflows thus designed.
-* No programming knowledge required.
-* Easy to use graphical interface.

-### Benefits ###

-* Reduce errors when manually combining tasks, either manually or by means of self-written scripts.
-* Save time.
-* Users _with no programming knowledge_ may create their own workflows.
-* Workflows are self-documented.

-### Use cases ###

-* Research.
-* Production.
-* Education.
-* Training.
-* Any activity where self-developed console applications are implemented.

-### Availability ###

-WorkflowMaker and the sample image processing toolkit are available for Windows 10 / 11 as well as Ubuntu 24.10-based Linux distributions.
-There are installers available for these platforms.

 ## Image gallery ##